LostArtefacts/TRX/README.md

   Action key held.
 - `fix_tihocan_secret_sound`: disable the secret sound incorrectly playing during using the golden key in Tomb of Tihocan.
+- `fix_pyramid_secret_trigger`: fix the secret trigger in the final level not working.
 - `fix_hardcoded_secret_counts`: calculate the number of secrets based on a trigger count within a file rather than using hardcoded values.